You’re lying in bed replaying the conversation, going over what you said and how you said it, trying to figure out if you came off wrong.

 It’s difficult for you to concentrate on any task for long, and responsibilities are falling through the cracks.

-Finding the motivation to do things you once enjoyed is impossible, let alone to care for yourself.
+Finding the motivation to do things you once enjoyed is impossible, let alone caring for yourself.